AG2048/smart-chess/chess_game_plan.md

 ## Data Structure
 `piece` denote piece type and colour.
 For pawn record if en-passant-able, pawn 2-move-able, kings record castle capability on both sides.
 Also an "empty type"

+We could possibly add a "function" pointer to the piece structure such that it takes in a board object with its current location, and figure out where it can possibly move to

 `board` is a 1D or 2D array of "pieces". (square can be denoted by its x and y coordinate for 2D, OR by i*w+j for 1D)

+also store move numbers since last pawn move or capture

+RNBKQBNR\PPPPPPPPP\8\8\8\8\pppppppp\rnbkqbnr KQkq 0 0

 ## Core Functions